Medical tourism for animals: how much does pet treatment cost in Mexico - ForumDaily

 Bed rest

-The recommended course of action included blood work, X-rays and ECGs, and consultation with a cardiologist.
-The owner of the dog did not hesitate.
-They donated blood, did an X-ray, did an ECG right in the office.
-“This 12-year-old patient has had enough doctor visits to get used to being poked with needles, but I could have sworn our old dog was looking at me with accusatory eyes,” Jason says.
+The recommended course of action included blood tests, x-rays and ECGs, and consultation with a cardiologist.
+The dog's owner did not hesitate.
+They donated blood, did x-rays, and did an ECG right in the office.
+“This 12-year-old patient has been around enough doctors to be used to being poked with needles, but I could have sworn our old dog was looking at me with accusing eyes,” Jason says.

 On the subject: What to do if you think your veterinarian has harmed or killed your pet